Navigate this page

 Introduction

-If you are concerned for yourself or someone else, our local, confidential helpline will advise anyone seeking help with domestic abuse.
-This includes relatives, friends, and work colleagues, as well as those who are causing harm.
+If you are worried about yourself or someone else, our local, confidential helpline can help anyone seeking advice on domestic abuse.
+This includes relatives, friends, work colleagues, and even those who are causing harm.

 Speak to us on 0800 69 49 999.
 Our phone line is available 8am to 8pm, 7 days a week.